isomerpages/ura-lkywcp/_apply/3-evaluations.md

 | **5** | **Sustainability of the Transformation** <br> Institutionalised processes to sustain the city's urban transformation that will be unaffected by changes in the city's leadership; buy-in from local communities to achieve the city's vision. |
 | **6** | **Integration of Plans** <br> Successful integration or relation of plans at the regional/metropolitan level. |

-#### **Special focus for 2024 Prize**

-The 2024 Prize will also focus on emerging issues such as adapting to climate change, addressing social equity, and building urban resilience to counter shock events, etc.

-- As cities recover from the COVID-19 pandemic, how can they creatively adapt/transform short-term measures that addressed immediate demands to meet longer-term goals and objectives?
-- How can cities increase their resiliency to bolster against future shocks?
-- What can cities do to bridge the gaps of social equity?
-- What immedia measures and long-term plans do cities need to take to adapt to and limit the adverse effects of climate change?

 #### **Announcement & award**

 The results will be announced via a dedicated media conference held in Singapore.
 The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture and Prize Forum respectively, key highlights of [World Cities Summit](https://www.worldcitiessummit.com.sg) in Singapore.